variantstudios/tilekyle.com/pages/about-us/index.md

       skiing, riding a bicycle, and hiking.
 He loves spending time with his wife, children, and grandchildren.
 If you catch him on a beach in Mexico, you’ll find him with a good margarita and a smile on his face!
+  - name: Sheila Dorcey
+    position: Office Manager & Project Coordinator
+    image_path:
+    bio: >-
+      Sheila came to Tile Kyle in July 2019 with a wide variety of working experience, from early childhood development, to senior living, to event planning, just to name a few.
+She brings a diversity of skills to the table, with organization being at the forefront of it all.
+With a drive to learn new things, she is excited to dive headfirst into the flooring industry and help grow and develop the internal structures of the company.
+Sheila is married to her amazing husband and they have 2 kids.
+      When she isn’t working, she is enjoying life on her family’s hobby farm full of all kinds of fur babies and never ending projects!
 permalink: /about-us/
 header_image_path: /assets/images/work/wendys/002.jpg
 search_engine_optimization: